Five Missing Pieces in Your Standardized Work (Part 3 of 3)

 - Job Instruction, Job Methods, Job Relations

-- A plan for every person!
+- Skills Matrix – A plan for every person!

-3) Practice, practice, practice
+- Practice, practice, practice

-v.
-SW for non-standard work
+- SW for non-standard Work

 - Coaching, questioning (right questions), not telling, make people think and take responsibility

-vii.
-Assign greater and greater responsibility
+- Assign greater and greater responsibility

-And remember: The technical/process side and the socio/people sides of the standardized work equation are equally important.
-Well-designed standardized work represents the technical and human dimensions of work in equal measure.
-The example of assembly line standardized work from Kaizen Express is a perfect illustration:
+And remember: The technical/process side and the socio/people sides of the standardized Work equation are equally important.
+Well-designed standardized Work represents the technical and human dimensions of Work in equal measure.
+The example of assembly line standardized Work from Kaizen Express is a perfect illustration:

-Look at your standardized work and structured improvement process (kaizen) - that is where you will find your culture!
+Look at your standardized Work and structured improvement process (kaizen) - that is where you will find your culture!

 Lean Enterprise Institute, Inc.